nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v8_security_server_installation_guide.md

     * All IP addresses and domain names in use must be entered as alternative names in the format:

             IP:1.2.3.4,IP:4.3.2.1,DNS:servername,DNS:servername2.domain.tld

+#### 2.6.1 Provisioning TLS certificates

+TLS certificates for the user interface and for the information system access point are automatically provisioned at the application startup, using OpenBao PKI secrets engine (package `xroad-secret-store-local`).

 ### 2.7 Post-Installation Checks